rickhallett/three-sided-poke/README.md

 ## Feature wish-list

+- Testing!! (running out of time)
+- I would like to have a more detailed think about the uses of hooks, state and component composition.
+As this is more or less my first time with React, I have a gut sense my implementation is very rough around the edges.
 - Make the app TS compliant all the way through for readability and better type safety (props, events etc)
 - Deprecate the parts of the UI couples to the local api routes; over time this form of caching has become a lot less important, and can be phased out for browser calls to the original pokeAPI